trevad2000/TrevasPortfolio/README.md

-# This branch contains code samples compiled over my career for your review.
+# This branch contains code samples compiled over my years as a website developer.